DigitalPublishingToolkit/Money-Lab-Reader/docs/3_1-Golumbia.md

 gold itself provides clear evidence of this, in its recent price volatility.[^19]

-Such beliefs require one to ignore the direct evidence of one’s own eyes.
+Such beliefs require one to ignore the direct evidence before one’s own eyes.
 Precisely because it is outside of regulatory structures, Bitcoin is particularly prone to the kinds of hoarding, dumping, derivation, and manipulation that characterize all instruments that lack central bank